Struggling with your child’s behavior? See the importance of understanding child development and behavior to help you stay calm and patient.

 This is normal.

-As kids mature, their brains begin to make sense of things.
-They’re also learning and becoming more capable.
-They won’t cry because you turned off the lights at night, fidget at the grocery line or smack the other kid because she took his toy.
+As kids mature, they begin to make sense of things, learning and becoming more capable.
+They won’t cry because you turned off the lights at night, fidget at the grocery line, or hit the other kid because she took his toy.

-But this all happens gradually, sometimes painfully too slow.
-Especially when you’re about to lose it at the end of the day, exhausted from the day’s nonstop challenges.
+But this all happens gradually, especially when you’re about to lose it at the end of the day, exhausted from the day’s nonstop challenges.

 Kids are supposed to behave this way.
 Newborns aren’t meant to sleep 12 hours straight, as much as we’d like them to.
-Kids shouldn’t obey every request we give even though the day would go much faster if they did.
-And they should take risks, even crazy ones like jumping off the coffee table.
+Your toddler shouldn’t obey every request you give even though the day would go much faster if he did.
+And he should take risks, even crazy ones like jumping off the coffee table.

-As frustrating as it is, it’s actually more abnormal if they don’t behave this way.
+As frustrating as it is, it’s actually more abnormal if kids don’t behave this way.
 Knowing all this is one thing, but how can we put it into practice?

-Don’t get intimidated by the fancy name.
-Research your child’s age and stage.
-The range for “normal” is wide and flexible, but milestones and stages help you identify common issues and behaviors.
+Don’t get intimidated by the fancy name—child development is simply the way kids grow.
+Research your child’s age and stage to see common behaviors to watch out for.
+The range for “normal” is wide and flexible, but milestones and stages help you identify typical issues.

-We do a good job of this when our kids are in the infant stages.
+We do a good job of this when our kids are in the infant stages (“He’s going through the 11 month sleep regression!“).
 But once they reach toddlerhood and beyond, we stop looking.
 And it’s easy to forget they’re still going through their own milestones and changes.

 Speaking of other people…

 Learning about how your child grows means you’re less likely to take things personally.
 Sure, we’re parents and we’ll always feel an emotional connection, both good and bad.
-But seeing their behavior objectively will help you think and respond instead of react.
+But seeing their behavior objectively will help you think and respond instead of react to his antics.

-In the thick of the madness, we wish it would just stop.
+In the thick of the madness, the only thing we want is for it to stop.
 And who wouldn’t?
-These moments can feel stressful, frustrating and overwhelming.
+These moments can feel stressful, frustrating, and overwhelming.
 By the end of the day, especially when I’m on solo duty, I’m willing the clock to move faster so I can have time to myself.